choxxy/Offline-QR-Code-Generator/README.md

+- Compress all the contents into a .zip file
+- Change the extension to .crx
+- Drag and drop in the chrome extension manager page!

 Copy text/URL from your laptop to your mobile phone.
 Type long text messages to on your laptop and simply transfer them to your mobile with one scan!